-We consider that there is still a need to reform the CIL, given that there are matters that are not properly regulated, such as the application and duration of injunctive measures, or conditions that do not adjust to current market practices.
-This lack of regulation has led to merchants taking advantage to the detriment of creditors'
+the CIL, given that there are matters that are not properly regulated, such as: (i) the application and duration of injunctive measures; (ii) protection to creditors' rights; or (iii) conditions that do not adjust to current market practices.
+This lack of regulation has led to merchants taking advantage to the detriment of creditors' rights.

-rights.